noproblem-james/data_imputation/README.md

 * Non-numeric features must be binarized and rejoined to filled dataframe in a way that is consistent for the train and the test set.
 * Missing values in the training set must be filled without the test set (to avoid data leakage), and missing values in the test set must be filled when attached to the training set (to allow imputation and prediction for a test dataframe that could be as small as a single observation).

+[insert gif of model-fitting procedure]

 ### I developed the following routine to do this:
+1. First, merge train and test sets.
+2. Then, split merged set into a dataframe with numeric features and and non-numeric features.
+3. Binarize the non-numeric dataframe.

 ![alt text](https://github.com/noproblem-james/data_imputation/blob/master/images/imputation_process.gif "Data imputation process")